SkandarS0/tutorials/README.md

 **Applying a display language even for a Home Edition single language:**

     1- First check installed language packs on your computer.
     Press *Win+R* and type cmd, then press *ctrl+shift+enter* to Command Prompt as an Administrator.
 > Maybe your desired language is already installed but not selected.

+   2- Type dism /online /get-packages and press Enter.